-Experienced Probate Lawyers Serving Vernon and Southern B.C.
+Experienced Probate Lawyers Serving Vernon, Salmon Arm, and throughout Southern B.C.

 Dealing with the death of a loved one is an extremely trying time under any circumstances and can become even more so when a person is named as the executor of the deceased’s estate.
 The person (or persons) charged with managing and distributing the estate is often under a great deal of emotional distress, and as such the responsibilities of an executor can feel especially overwhelming.
 Administering an estate is a multi-faceted undertaking comprised of many steps and legal requirements, and no two estates are exactly the same.
 Having a skilled and trusted estate administration lawyer guide you through the process and complete many of the administrative functions is one of the wisest decisions an executor can make, especially when probate is required.